Xorlent/Canary-Cloudflare/README.md

 ## Cloudflare workers to receive Thinkst Canary webhooks and publish real-time IP blocklist
 ### Requirements
 1. Thinkst Canary account with at least one Canary (https://canary.tools/)
-   - It looks like it would also be possible with [Opencanary](https://github.com/thinkst/opencanary), but this has not been tested
+   - It looks like it may also be possible with [Opencanary](https://github.com/thinkst/opencanary), but this has not been tested
 3. A Cloudflare account (https://www.cloudflare.com/)
 ### Setup
 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com), choose your account, select "Workers & Pages" and click "KV."